Finances for the single parent

 Although Amy may feel alone, she has plenty of company.
 There are approximately 13 million single parents.
 And, while it would have been better to begin saving years ago, let's see what Amy can do now to stay afloat financially.

 A budget is essential.
 It's essential not only to help control spending, but also to give her the security of knowing that all the month's bills can be paid.
-She'll find a good budget worksheet from Bankrate.com.
+She'll find a good budget worksheet at Bankrate.com.

 The first part of assembling a budget is for Amy to estimate her income.
 Her three main sources will be her pay, child support and any government or charitable aid.